NSAPH-Projects/mcbs-mbsf-exploratory/README.md

 **Data Folder:**

+`mcbs_medpar_mbsf_2015-2016.fst` is the full merged file with 2015 MCBS nicotine alcohol survey/continuous weights, 2015 & 2016 MedPar CVD events, and 2015 & 2016 MBSF denominator data, restricted to age 65+ and non-HMO, in fst format for faster loading using library(fst) and read_fst() in R

+`mcbs_medpar_mbsf_2015-2016.csv` is the same as the above `mcbs_medpar_mbsf_2015-2016.fst`, but in CSV format to be accessible outside of R

+`mcbs_xwalk.csv` combines the MCBS 2015 nicotine and alcohol survey and continuously enrolled beneficiaries and contains both the MCBS BASEIDs and their correspending QIDs

 `mcbs_demo_x_mbsf_15-16.csv` combines data from the 2015 MCBS demographic file restricted to 2015 enrollees with the 2015 & 2016 MBSF denominator file